-Both activities are done with the help of skateboard.
+Both activities are done with the help of skateboarding.
 In fact, it won’t be wrong to say that both are types of skateboarding.
 For both types, wooden decks with wheels and trucks attached on the bottom are used.
 The primary difference between a longboard and short-board is the size of the deck.
-Longboards are longer and used for cruising, carving and downhill styles.
+Longboards are longer and used for cruising, carving styles since they offer higher stability and smooth ride.
 While on the other hand, short-boards are shorter in length and used for performing tricks, drills, and jumps.

 The standard size available in longboards is 42 inches.
 For kids, longboards as small as 34 inches can be found whereas for taller people, 50 inches long models are also available.
 As far width is concerned, the standard size is 8.5.
 Otherwise, it ranges from 7 to 10 inches depending on your feet and shoe size.
 On the other hand, short-boards are available in small sizes ranging from 30 to 33 inches, and their average width is 8 inches that might vary accordingly.

 The thing with longboards is that the longer they are, the more stable you will find them.
 However, due to long size, longboards are not as responsive as short-boards but in return they excel at stability and are easier to control for users.
 Thereby, always consider your riding style before buying a longboard.

 There are some riding styles among which the most common one is called cruising.
 For this particular riding style, you will need a pintail skateboard or a cruiser.
 Whereas a pintail deck features quite a sharply rounded nose and tail with a definite point.